mermaidpurse/wrapsher/docs/internals.md

   and list of variable names
 - Inside the function (generated code), the arguments are popped off the stack one by one and assigned to local variables
-- Processing occurs
+- Processing occurs according to generated code
-- Each expression sets `_wsh_result`, which forms the return value of the function
+- Each expression sets `_wsh_result`, the last result of which forms the return value of the function
 - Before returning, `_wsh_result` is examined for refs which are added to a temporary protected list.
-- Any references which were created were added to the local `_reflist` Wrapsher variable.
+- Any references which were created were added to the (parent frame's) local `_reflist` Wrapsher variable.
 Any unprotected references are destroyed.
-- Each local variable is then `unset`
+- Each local variable's underlying shell variable is then `unset`

 Most expressions in Wrapsher are syntactic sugar for function calls;
 internally, you can say Wrapsher uses a functional style or even that